Kyllingene/manners/README.md

 worked around, but any suggestions for improving the style or searchability of the pages would be welcome.

+Dependencies are not documented, which means crates like `clap` will generate unhelpful documentation.
+This is a limitation with `rustdoc-json` at the moment, and cannot yet be resolved; in the meantime, you'll have to manually generate documentation for each dependency.

-In addition, extra long documentation lines will soft-wrap, ignoring indentation.
+Extra long documentation lines will soft-wrap, ignoring indentation.
 This is fixable, but has not been fixed yet.

 External items (e.g. `extern crate`) are not yet implemented.